mzattera/v4j/docs/005/index.md

 Each transcriber must continuously decide what symbols in the manuscript constitute instances of the same glyph and how each glyph needs to be mapped into one or more transliteration characters.

 However, if we consider the above defined slots as relevant for the structure of terms, we can reasonably assume that each glyph appearing in a slot constitutes a single Voynich character.
+In other words, if there is an inner structure of the words, as I think it has been demostrated, and only some glyphs can appear in some parts of this stucture, it is reasonable to assume each glyph is a basic unit of information, that is a character in the Voynich alphabet.
 As far as I know, this is the first time that a possible Voynich alphabet is supported by empirical evidence of an inner structure of Voynich terms.

 Below I analyze more in detail some relationships between glyphs, as they appear in slots, and EVA characters.